cwshugg/plado/README.md

 * PLADO is a cool acronym, but it's not really that meaningful if it's just "painless".
 Could it mean something else?
     * Perhaps "Perceiver of L\_\_\_ on Azure DevOps" (what would "L" stand for?)
+    * Ahh, got it: "Program Launcher for Azure DevOps".
+Duh.
 * What about "ADOMate"?
 It's got ADO in the name, is a play on the word "automate" (which is what the tool does), and "mate" makes it sound like the tool is your buddy that helps you out